Line (software): Line Gift

 A gift sending services on Line.
 Customers can send gift via Line.

 Line Doctor

 A matching platform for finding doctors online.

 Line Lite

 In 2015, a lower-overhead Android app was released for emerging markets called Line Lite.
 This supports messages and calls but not themes or timeline.

 It became available worldwide in August 2015.

-In January 2022 Line announced the discontinuation of Line Lite, taking effect on the 28th February 2022.
+In January 2022, Line announced the discontinuation of Line Lite, taking effect on the 28th February 2022.

 Limitations

-Line accounts can be accessed on only one mobile device (running the app version) or one personal computer (running the version for these).
-Additional mobile devices can install the app but require different mobile numbers or e-mail addresses for the Line account.
+Line accounts can be accessed on multiple devices, but one mobile device is required to be a designated "main device".
+A personal computer can only be a "sub device".

 If "Line Lite" for Android was installed and activated, the user was told they will be "logged out of the normal Line".
 This message did not make clear that it was impossible to log back in to the normal Line, which would delete all history data when next launched.
 Line Lite has now been discontinued.